Sonoma chipmunk: Diet and behavior

 Sonoma chipmunks typically forage on the ground or climb along small branches in brush.
-They eat seeds, fruits, herbs, buds of woody plants, as well as insects and bird eggs.
+They eat seeds, fruits, herbs, buds of woody plants, as well as insects and bird eggs, and primarily consume the reproductive products of shrubs.
 Food is collected in their cheek pouches and stored in their burrows.
 These chipmunks will find elevated places to eat and rest so they can watch the surrounding area for predators.
 Sonoma chipmunks have high-pitched, bird-like alarm calls that are distinct from other chipmunks and are emitted in response to potential threats.
 Females are usually the ones to make alarm calls.
 These alarm calls likely evolved due to kin selection, as the chipmunks nearby that hear the alarm calls are typically related to the individual making the alarm call.
 When an alarm call is heard, the chipmunk will quickly move along a direct path to a covered, protected area and become still.
 These chipmunks undergo torpor in winter but arise periodically to eat from their food cache, since they do not accumulate fat stores.
+Sonoma chipmunks may also hibernate in winter, and they don't have migratory patterns.
+They are also diurnal animals, meaning they are active during the day time and inactive or have periods of rest during the night time.

+Predator/competition

+Sonoma chipmunks may be preyed upon by long-tailed weasels, bobcats, badgers, gray foxes, and various hawks and owls.
+They may also compete for resources and food against T. amoenus, T. ochrogenys, and T. senex chipmunks, and mule deer, black bears, wild pigs, turkeys, California quail, and various other rodents, birds, and insects.

+Diseases

+Sonoma Chipmunks from the northern coastal region of California are more susceptible to pathogen infection than those from the Sierra Nevada, as indicated in earlier regional studies on vector-borne zoonotic diseases in California chipmunks.
+Sonoma chipmunks are often exposed to agents of Lyme disease and anaplasmosis in regions where humans also have recorded infections.
+Chipmunks were also identified as hosts of various Rickettsia spp. and plague, with certain variations observed based on geographical regions and chipmunk species.
+One particular scientific journal noted that between 2005 and 2015, 709 chipmunks across nine species in California were tested for various vector-borne zoonotic pathogens; the results revealed varying levels of exposure to and infection by pathogens like Borrelia spp., Anaplasma phagocytophilum, and SFG Rickettsia spp. across different regions and species, suggesting certain chipmunk populations and areas are more susceptible to certain diseases.
+This emphasizes the ecological significance of chipmunks in the maintenance and transmission of various diseases in California and highlights the need for further research to elucidate the specific roles of different chipmunk species in disease ecology.